The Best Way To Grow Cannabis

 - Drying with leaves on causes leaves to dry around the buds in a protective manner resulting in minimal trichome loss.

-Cannabis flowers need to be dried before they can be consumed, and this usually takes about 2 weeks from germination until they are dry enough to consume.
+Cannabis flowers need to be dried before they can be consumed, and this usually takes about 2 weeks from harvest until they are dry enough to consume.
 Cannabis flowers are most commonly dried by hanging upside-down on a clothing line with a gentle breeze passing over them.
 The combination of Air-drying with a soft breeze results in the perfect balance between exterior and interior drying leading to buds which are uniformly dry all the way through.
 While air-drying goes a long way toward the final product, to get the ultimate smell and taste from your cannabis buds, give them at least a 2-week long cure.

 Curing is the final stage in the drying process before cannabis buds are perfect for consumption.
 While some growers think this step is optional, it is increasingly accepted that curing is a crucial step in the growing of cannabis and bringing out their best terpene profile.
 Curing is done by placing your buds in air-tight jars for a couple days, opening to remove the drawn-out moisture and repeating until cannabis flowers are at a suitable internal humidity level (using 2-way humidity control packs).
 It is recommended to cure your plants for at least 2-4 weeks. with the best growers giving their plants up to 6 weeks to cure.